Queen's death both challenge and reprieve for new UK leader

 LONDON (AP) — British Prime Minister Liz Truss took office less than two weeks ago, impatient to set her stamp on government and facing an overflowing inbox of crises: soaring inflation, a plummeting national currency and skyrocketing energy bills.

-Then the death of 96-year-old Queen Elizabeth II ripped up Truss’s carefully laid plans.
+Then the death of 96-year-old Queen Elizabeth II ripped up Truss’ carefully laid plans.

 The epochal event has been both a challenge and a reprieve for the U.K.’s untested new leader.
 The monarch’s demise has put everyday politics in the U.K. on hold as the country plunged into an emotional mourning period.